 Types of Safety Glass and Their Applications

 Laminated glass has three layers.
-The outer layers are made of ordinary glass; the middle layer is a clear, thin vinyl sheet that has been bonded to the glass on each side.
+The outer two layers are made of ordinary glass while the middle layer is a clear, thin vinyl sheet that has been bonded to the glass on each side.
 Common applications for laminated glass include auto windshields, skylight windows and windows designed to resist hurricane-strength winds.